dwyl/javascript-todo-list-tutorial/elmish.md

 #### `empty` Function _Description_

-The `empty` function deletes all DOM elements from within a specific "root" element.
+The `empty` function deletes all the DOM elements from within a specific "root" element. <br />
-We use it to erase the DOM before re-rendering our app.
+it is used to erase the DOM before re-rendering the app.

 Following "**_Document(ation)_ Driven Development**", we create a **`JSDOC`** comment block